tanzeer-iitr/ProjectLab/README.md

 # LabProg2
-This repository is for Programming Lab - CL2
+This repository is for Project Lab - CL1